minhphan-rmit/rmit204c-eeet2574-assignment-1/README.md

 ### Task 4: Visualization and Analysis

 For **Task 4**, I provided at least two meaningful visualizations and analyses based on the data from the integrated APIs.
 These are stored in the Jupyter notebook located in `data-vis/python/`, where I presented insights from the weather data, financial portfolio analysis, and asteroid tracking data.

+In this task, due to time limit, I can only conduct some brief analysis instead of only visualization for other APIs, here are some interesting findings when analyse the weather data on Mars using the Mars Weather API:

+#### Summary of Mars Weather Data Analysis

+In this analysis, we examined the weather data from Mars, focusing on key atmospheric variables such as temperature, wind speed, and atmospheric pressure over the latest 6 sols.
+Below is a brief summary of the findings:

+1. **Average Atmospheric Temperature**:
+   - The Martian temperature (`at_avg`) consistently remained low, averaging around **-62.5°C**, with a slight fluctuation between **-63°C** and **-61°C**.
+This reflects Mars' cold environment and seasonal changes.
+   - The **maximum temperature** reached around **-13°C**, while the **minimum temperature** plummeted to approximately **-97°C**, highlighting the extreme temperature variations between day and night.

+2. **Wind Speed**:
+   - The average **horizontal wind speed** (`hws_avg`) ranged between **5.25 m/s** and **8.5 m/s**, with **max wind speeds** reaching up to **26.9 m/s**.
+These wind patterns show moderate to strong winds that could be associated with dust storms or other atmospheric phenomena.
+   - **Minimum wind speeds** were as low as **0.23 m/s**, indicating calm periods in the Martian atmosphere.

+3. **Atmospheric Pressure**:
+   - The **average atmospheric pressure** (`pre_avg`) fluctuated between **746 Pa** and **750 Pa**, with the **maximum** pressure reaching up to **768 Pa** and the **minimum** pressure around **717 Pa**.
+   - These fluctuations in pressure suggest that Mars experiences dynamic atmospheric conditions, which may be tied to Martian weather systems or seasonal variations.

+4. **General Trends**:
+   - Over the 6 sols, there was a slight **increase in pressure** and **moderate wind speeds**.
+The data shows typical Martian weather characteristics, with cold temperatures, significant day-night temperature variation, and variable wind conditions.

+In conclusion, the Martian atmosphere shows a dynamic yet predictable pattern, with fluctuations in temperature, wind speed, and pressure reflecting seasonal shifts and possible weather phenomena.

 ---